wotschofsky/discord-live-translator/README.md

 # Discord Live Translation Bot

+*This is the documentation for the re-written v2 version.
+[Original v1 Version](/tree/v1)*

 A bot that automatically translate voice chat into a user selectable language in order to provide an easy way to communicate through voice chat for individuals speaking different languages natively.
+This project was originally started during the 2019 Discord Hack Week hackathon.

 ## How to use